Flucloxacillin is an antibiotic.

 Common side effects

 These common side effects of flucloxacillin happen in more than 1 in 100 people.
-Keep taking the medicine, but tell your doctor if they bother you or don't go away:
+Keep taking the medicine, but tell your doctor or pharmacist if these side effects bother you or don't go away:

 - bloating and indigestion